kanidm/kanidm/book/src/developers/designs/replication.md

 - Value Level

-In value level resolution, each value of each attribute is tracked for it's writes.
+In value level resolution, the values of each attribute is tracked for changes.
 This allows values to be merged, depending on the type of attribute.
 This is the most "consistent" way to create an AP system, but it's also the most complex to implement, generally requiring a changelog of entry states and differentials for sequential reapplication.

-Using this, our entries would resolve to
+Using this, our entries would resolve to:

     # VL Resolution
     attr_a: 1